Frequently Asked Questions

 You would not believe what we can throw at you in your type of aircraft.
 We had a pilot who asked us if we could set up his aircraft and show him how it would act in icing.
 Even though the aircraft had deice and anti ice he was shocked how precarious the flight parameters were when his aircraft was loaded with ice.
 We were also able to work with him on staying out of ice and controlling his plane if he got into ice.

 The pause button.
 We can stop and show you what we think should be occurring and how you are reacting.
 We then discuss with you or demonstrate the best way handle the situation.
 We then push the pause button again and pickup right where you left off.
 Try that in an airplane.

 Look at all the gray hair in the pictures.
 Seriously, our instructor are not only instructors but active pilots with a varied amounts of experience.

 One word, wow!
 Seriously, we have had pilots come to work with us and initially they were not real sure they needed this piece of equipment to help them become a better trained pilots.
 Fifteen minutes later, their minds were changed.
 As one pilot said, “This sim is the most challenging piece of aviation equipment I have ever worked with.
 I will continue.”.

 Our phone is answered 24/7.
 You can either call our office or send in a contact form with your information.
 We will contact you and discuss what you want or need in training.
 We strongly suggest besides calling that you send the contact form so we can reply by email and have that in our system.

 Absolutely.
 We have a concierge service inside the company that can help with any need you have.
-We love the wine country and we want you to love it too.

 - Cessna 152, Cessna 172 (all models including RG), Cessna 182 (all models including turbo and RG), Cessna 206, Cessna 210 and P210 and Cessna Caravan.